Cascade switching current detectors based on arrays of Josephson junctions: Discussion

 The procedure for quantitative estimation of sensitivity and noise-equivalent power (NEP) is described in Methods.
-For the case of Bi-2212 detectors from Figs. 2 and 3 we get $S>10^7$ (V/W) and $NEP\sim 10^{-17}~$(W$/\sqrt{Hz}$) for both MW and THz detection.
+For the case of Bi-2212 detectors from Figs. 5 and 6 we get $S>10^7$ (V/W) and $NEP\sim 10^{-17}~$(W$/\sqrt{Hz}$) for both MW and THz detection.
 There are very good numbers, however, far from optimal.
-Lets estimate achievable characteristics for a small, high-quality Bi-2212 mesa, like in Fig. 2 (c).
-Assuming $N=500$, $V_c=20$, $I_s^*=50~\upmu$A; $\sigma=0.01 I_s^*$ (typical for fluctuation-induced $\sigma$ at $T\sim 4$ K \cite{Krasnov_2005,Krasnov_2024}); $R_{THz}=100~\Omega$ (for an efficient detector $R_{THz}$ should be comparable to the impedance of free space); and $I_{THz}=0.1 \sigma = 50~ $nA; we obtain $S \simeq 8 \cdot 10^{12}$ (V/W) and $NEP \simeq 10^{-22}~$(W$/\sqrt{Hz}$).
+Lets estimate achievable characteristics for a high-quality Bi-2212 mesa, like in Fig. 5 (b).
+Assuming $N=500$, $V_c=20$ mV, $I_s^*=50~\upmu$A; $\sigma_n=0.01 I_s^*$ (see Fig. 5 (c) at $T\sim 4$ K) \cite{Krasnov_2005,Krasnov_2024}); $R_{THz}=100~\Omega$ (for an efficient detector $R_{THz}$ should be comparable to the impedance of free space); and $I_{THz}=0.1 \sigma_n = 50~ $nA; we obtain $S \simeq 8 \cdot 10^{12}$ (V/W) and $NEP \simeq 0.1$ (zW$/\sqrt{Hz}$).
 This estimation is made under realistic assumptions and does not represent the ultimate limit of SCD \cite{Krasnov_2024}.

-Two factors contribute to this high sensitivity: the large cascade gain $\propto N$ and the narrow switching width $\sigma$.
+Two factors contribute to this high sensitivity: the large cascade gain $\propto N$ and the narrow switching width $\sigma_n$.
 The latter depends on the uniformity of the array, inter-junction coupling, thermal fluctuations and electrical noise.
 When all junction in the stack are identical, they will switch at the same bias current.
-A spread of parameters cause broadening of $\sigma$.
+A spread of parameters cause broadening of $\sigma_n$.
 However, coupling between JJs leads to current-locking even of slightly dissimilar junctions \cite{Grebenchuk_2022}.
-The true phase-locking of JJs can further reduce $\sigma$ \cite{Mros_1998}.
+The true phase-locking of JJs can further reduce $\sigma_n$ \cite{Mros_1998}.
 Therefore, a strong inter-junction coupling is crucial for such a detector.
-Ultimately, $\sigma$ is limited by quantum fluctuations \cite{McDermott_2012,Andersen_2013,Nakamura_2016,Ilichev_2017,Devyatov_1986,Krasnov_2005}, qualifying SCD as a quantum-limited photon detector.
+Ultimately, $\sigma_n$ is limited by quantum fluctuations \cite{Martinis_1987,McDermott_2012,Andersen_2013,Inomata_2016,Ilichev_2017,Devyatov_1986,Krasnov_2005}, qualifying SCD as a quantum-limited photon detector.